• Skip to primary navigation

 • Pat the rehydrated cilantro dry with a paper towel.
 Now it is ready to be used in recipes like soups, salads and salsas.

-• Be aware that rehydrated cilantro may not have the same vibrant and crisp texture as fresh cilantro.
+• Be aware that rehydrated cilantro may not have the same bright and crisp texture as fresh cilantro.
 However, it still has its special flavor and scent.

 • So, to sum up: rehydrating dried cilantro is quick and easy.
 Just soak it in warm water, drain and squeeze out extra moisture, and pat it dry.
 Finally, you can add it to various dishes for extra taste.